Teal-Ewer/poker-push-fold-trainer/README.md

 I built this project using HTML, CSS, JavaScript, Bulma, Font Awesome, Animate.css, and canvas-confetti.
 It is deployed to Netlify.

 ## Next Steps:

+This aplication could test the user's knowledge of any poker chart, not just Push/Fold charts.
+In future updates, I'd like to add more chart features

+I would also like to add the ability for the user to mute the audio and add choose light mode or dark mode.